 Execution Force, is a cooperative game where you play 1 of 4 imperial assassins, in the game I played, we each had 2 assassins, and you are playing against the clock, and the game.
 It was quite fun and as our second turn showed, it can go very quickly wrong for the players.

-Eventually we found the temple the ritual was taking place and worked our way to the chaos lord who was the boos enemy for the mission.
-Luckily I had not used the omega protocols for either of my assassins, so I was able to stun the chaos lord for 2 turns which allowed the Eversor to take a chunk of health away, before the Vindicare delivered the fatal shot.
+Eventually, we found the temple the ritual was taking place and worked our way to the chaos lord who was the boss enemy for the mission.
+Luckily I had not used the omega protocols for either of my assassins, so I was able to stun the chaos lord for 2 turns which allowed the Eversor to take a chunk of health away before the Vindicare delivered the fatal shot.

 Following the completion of the mission I started work on painting the assassins, and by Monday morning I have 3 complete.
 I hope to have the last assassin, the Eversor ready for a re-match.